VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Conclusion

 \section{Conclusion}

-We presented VPWEM, a non-Markovian visuomotor policy learning framework that leverages complementary working and episodic memory.
-By employing a learnable compressor that distills historical observations into a compact episodic memory, our approach efficiently exploits temporal information without incurring prohibitive computational or storage costs.
-Extensive evaluations demonstrate that VPWEM substantially improves performance on memory-demanding robotic tasks.
-Future work includes extending our framework to a broader range of base policies, incorporating auxiliary objectives such as reconstruction, and deploying it on real-world robotic systems.
+We presented VPWEM, a non-Markovian visuomotor policy learning framework with complementary working and episodic memories.
+A learnable compressor distills historical observations into compact episodic memories, enabling VPWEM to exploit long-term temporal information with bounded computational and storage costs.
+Extensive evaluations show substantial improvements on memory-demanding robotic tasks.
+Future work includes extending VPWEM to broader policy architectures, incorporating auxiliary objectives such as reconstruction, and deploying it on real-world robots across more complex tasks.